 Conserving sea turtles in a changing world

-Sea turtle populations were drastically depleted from historical (pre-Columbian) levels due to human pressures including harvest, fisheries by-catch, and habitat destruction.
-While modern conservation efforts have made headway against many of these human threats, global environmental change is posing a new suite of rising challenges.
-As a postdoctoral researcher with the Marine Turtle Ecology & Assessment Program at NOAA’s Southwest Fisheries Science Center (La Jolla, California), as well as via my position as a Senior Research Associate with the Jumby Bay Hawksbill Project (Antigua, Eastern Caribbean), I seek to support sea turtle conservation and population recovery in the context of global change.
+As a member of the Marine Turtle Ecology & Assessment Program at NOAA’s Southwest Fisheries Science Center (La Jolla, California), as well as via my affiliations with the Blue Corridors for Turtles project and the Jumby Bay Hawksbill Project (Antigua, Eastern Caribbean), I seek to support sea turtle conservation and population recovery in the context of persistent human pressures and global change.

 Spatial ecology & biotelemetry

 Conservation, at a very fundamental level, depends on information showing where animals occur, what types of habitats they use, and how they move within said habitats.
-I use biotelemetry, GIS, and spatial modeling to generate this key information.
+I use biotelemetry, GIS, and spatial modeling to generate this information.

 Satellite telemetry —